botisimo/botisimo-documentation/docs/commands/default/reddit.rst

 **Default Permission:** Everyone

 Get the latest post(s) for a subreddit.
-Returns top 10 results in Discord and top result in Twitch & Mixer.
+Returns top 10 results in Discord and top result in Twitch, YouTube, & Facebook.

 Usage:
     !reddit ``<subreddit>``